MdFSans/OrthogonalDistanceRegression/README.md

 # OrthogonalDistanceRegression
-Fitting a vector data 'vect' using Orthogonal Distance Regression.
+Fitting a vector data 'vect' using Orthogonal Distance Regression (or Total least squares).

 Minimize the ortogonal distance by adjusting both the values of the dependent and independent variables.